-Categoric variables
+Categoric

-Categoric variables have values that are labels.
-E.g. names of plants or types of material.
+Categoric variables have values that are labels, eg names of plants or types of material.

-Continuous variables
+Continuous

-Continuous variables can have values (called a quantity) that can be given a magnitude either by counting (as in the case of the number of shrimp) or by measurement (e.g. light intensity, flow rate etc).
+Continuous variables can have values (called a quantity) that can be given a magnitude either by counting (as in the case of the number of shrimp) or by measurement (eg light intensity, flow rate etc).
+Previously known as discrete variable.

-Control variables
+Control

-A control variable is one which may, in addition to the independent variable, affect the outcome of the investigation and therefore has to be kept constant or at least monitored.
+Control variable is one which may, in addition to the independent variable, affect the outcome of the investigation and therefore has to be kept constant or at least monitored.

-Dependent variables
+Dependent

-The dependent variable is the variable of which the value is measured for each and every change in the independent variable.
+Dependent variable is the variable of which the value is measured for each and every change in the independent variable.

-Independent variables
+Independent

-The independent variable is the variable for which values are changed or selected by the investigator.
+Independent variable is the variable for which values are changed or selected by the investigator.